nmathewson/walking-onions-wip/specs/05-extending-circuits.md

 other more information without interfering with the client's part of the handshake.

-The CREATE2, CREATED2, and EXTENDED2 cells changes as follows:
+The CREATE2, CREATED2, and EXTENDED2 cells change as follows:

       struct create2_body {
          // old fields